Explore Newtown, home of industrial history, culture, and big ideas

 Discover Newtown and Welshpool for yourself

 Before you head off walking, Adventure Smart UK has plenty of advice on how to ‘make a good day better’, and we recommend you read it before planning your days out.
 Find out about appropriate clothing and footwear as well as more info on protecting and enjoying the countryside in the Countryside Code.
-If you enjoy walking, the Newtown Walks website has several downloadable routes you can follow to explore the area.
+If you enjoy walking, the Walking Newtown section of the Newtown website has several downloadable routes you can follow to explore the area.

 You can do the walk either way, using a train or bus to get you back to your starting point.
 Traveline Cymru has a useful journey planner.